Our guide to the best pubs in Sydney right now ranges from classic grungy old boozers to gastropubs that have been given a reboot.

 Address: 162 St Johns Road, Glebe

-You know you’ve had a great night when it starts or ends at The Courthouse in vibrant Taylor Square.
-The pub is popular with tourists in Sydney as it’s the perfect pit stop for those exploring some of Sydney’s major attractions.
+You know you’ve had a great night when it starts or ends at The Courthouse in Taylor Square.
+The pub is the perfect pit stop for those exploring some of Sydney’s major attractions.
 It’s within walking distance of Hyde Park, Centennial Park and Sydney Harbour.
-It’s also on the parade route for the Sydney Gay & Lesbian Mardi Gras and is right in position for the Taylor Square Takeover.
+The pub is on the parade route for Sydney Gay & Lesbian Mardi Gras and in position for the Taylor Square Takeover.
 The pub also has plenty more to offer on either side of the annual LGBTQI+ festival.
-You can unwind with friends over a few drinks in the public bar.
+Unwind with friends in the public bar.
 Or head upstairs to the cosy bistro for pub classics such as chicken schnitzels or falafel burgers.

 Best for: The Courthouse is in prime position to view the Sydney Gay & Lesbian Mardi Gras parade.